mirokrastanov/TV-Kingdom/README.md

 - Users get an enhanced experience and full access to the app.
 - Dynamic search available as a separate entity with its own page and also from within the navigation bar.
 Both share the same search context.
 - Dynamic navigation with animations.
-- Special mobile device views and navigation show/hide button for mobile view
+- Special mobile device views and navigation show/hide button for mobile view.
+- Custom scrollbars with a smooth effect.
 - And much more...